dart-archive/jnigen/ARCHITECTURE.md

 ### Preprocessing
 Before being passed to one of the `BindingsGenerator` classes, class declaration structs are _preprocessed_.
 Preprocessingassigns a shorter name (which can also be final visible name in `single_file` config).
 Shorter name is the simple name of the class + optionally a number to disambiguate naming conflicts.
 This leads to shorter bindings than using FQN, while still being pretty deterministic (due to sorting in the summarizer).
 Additionally, in practice, Java libraries do not have many colliding names, because Java classes are also imported unqualified.

 Preprocessing also renames methods (since dart doesn't support overloading).
-Ad-hoc overloading can lead to a methods signature being different than the same-named method in its superclass - which is an error.
+Ad-hoc overloading can lead to a method's signature being different than the same-named method in its superclass - which is an error.
 We actually do some circus to prevent this.
 We save java signature of each method as a string, which is a unique representation.
 Now it's possible to have a map per class of these methods and their associated disambiguating numbers.
-By ensuring the superclass is sorted before subclass, we ensure methods with same signature get the same number.
+By ensuring the superclass is sorted before the subclass, we ensure methods with the same signature get the same number.
 (Sounds like topological sort, but actually it's not needed.
 We just lazily preprocess the parent and mark it as preprocessed.)

 ### File mapping
-Depending on `output` >> `dart` >> `structure` key in config, output can be package structured or single file.
-In package structure, the original source is mirrored, with each top level class being mapped to a separate dart file.
+Depending on `output` >> `dart` >> `structure` key in the config, the output can be package structured or a single file.
+In `package structure`, the original source is mirrored, with each top level class being mapped to a separate dart file.
 An `_init.dart` file will be created to hold common variables.
 In each package, `_package.dart` file will be created, which exports all classes directly (__not transitively__) in the package.
-This is equivalent of the wildcard import in Java.
+This is equivalent to the wildcard import in Java.

-Note that even in package structure mode, nested classes will be in the same file as their parent class, and not separate file.
+Note that even in package structure mode, nested classes will be in the same file as their parent class, and not a separate file.
 Nested classes will be renamed using an underscore. `A$B` becomes `A_B`.

 In single file mode, all classes will be written to a single dart file, and renamed if required.